-As soon as your booking is confirmed the in-house messaging system opens between the Tenant and Landlord.
+As soon as your booking is confirmed you will be connected with the Tenant.
 So what better time to say hi and organise the following:

 Review a draft copy of rental contract, agree on how to pay the Security Deposit (at check-in), and supply the Landlord with any necessary documents